-Over-the-counter remedies tend to be ineffective, as the source of the itch is not an external allergen.
-There are some prescription medications and lifestyle changes that may help a person control MS itching.
+Over-the-counter remedies tend to be ineffective, as the source of the itch is not an external irritant.
+But some prescription medications and lifestyle strategies may help a person manage MS itching.

-In people with MS, the itching sensation may come and go, or it may move around the body, causing itchiness in different areas.
+The itching sensation that occurs with MS may come and go, or it may move around the body, causing itchiness in different areas.
 It can be unpredictable.

 It does not usually lead to long-term complications, but it can be disruptive and affect a person’s quality of life.

-Itchiness from MS is a neurological response, meaning that it does not come as a response to something on the skin itself.
+Itchiness from MS is a neurological response, which means that it is not a response to something on the skin itself.
 In MS, the immune system attacks the nerve tissues in the brain and spinal cord.
 This can cause changes in the nerves elsewhere in the body.

 Scratching does not relieve the itch, and it may even make the sensation worse.

-These itches may also have different triggers, including heat.
+These itches may have different triggers, such as heat.

 MS itching tends to be very intense but short-lived, lasting seconds to minutes.
-How often it comes back also varies between people.
+Its frequency also varies from person to person.

 Some people experience itching from MS regularly, while others rarely or never experience this symptom.

 In mild cases of itching from MS, no direct treatment may be necessary.
-The symptom may be irritating but passes quickly.
+The symptom may be irritating but pass quickly.

-In cases of persistent or recurring itches, there is a range of options available, including:
+For persistent or recurring itches, a range of options is available, including:

 Applying a cold compress

-In some cases, applying a cold compress to the area for 10–15 minutes can temporarily numb the skin and relieve the itching.
+In some cases, applying a warm or cool compress for 10–15 minutes may help temporarily relieve the itching.

-Only apply very cold objects, such as ice packs, to the skin after wrapping them in a towel or piece of cloth before applying it to the skin.
+A person should wrap a very cold object, such as an ice pack, in a towel or piece of cloth before applying it to the skin.
 Not wrapping a cold compress puts a person at risk of experiencing an ice burn or further skin irritation.

 Checking for other signs

-A person taking any medications should also check to see whether the drug can cause itching as a side effect.
+A person who is taking any medications should also check to see whether the drug can cause itching as a side effect.
 If so, they may want to discuss other options with their doctor.

 Keeping the skin healthy

-The American Academy of Neurology note that there is weak evidence that reflexology may help with irregular nerve pain.
+The American Academy of Neurology notes that there is weak evidence that reflexology may help with irregular nerve pain.

-Reflexology is a nonconventional treatment that doctors do not prescribe.
+Reflexology is an unconventional treatment that doctors do not prescribe.